The Lithuanian Society for Immunology

 The Lithuanian Society for Immunology (LSI) unites researchers and clinicians working in the field of immunology.

-LSI maintains international contacts wite scientists from abroad, especially with our neighbors – the immunologists from Latvia and Estonia.
+LSI maintains international contacts with scientists from abroad, especially with our neighbors – the immunologists from Latvia and Estonia.

-LSI is a member of the joined society of Baltic Immunological Societies (BaIS) and a member of the European Federation of Immunological Societies (EFIS).
+LSI is a member of the European Federation of Immunological Societies (EFIS).

 Brief history